raccoon-path/texture-packer/README.md

   -o {png,jpg,bmp,tiff,tga,dds}, --output-format {png,jpg,bmp,tiff,tga,dds}
                         Output format
 ```
-If -config not defined, tries to find config.txt in cwd, if not found, (currently) works with hardcoded test config
+If -config not defined, packer tries to find config.txt in cwd, if not found, (currently) works with hardcoded test config

 ## Restrictions
 * All textures with same group name must be the same size.
 Up/downscale not supported. (currently)